erickcastelli/kir-mapper/MANUAL.md

-The outputs are phased VCFs and reports with the detected alleles for every sample.
+The outputs are phased VCFs and reports with the detected alleles for each sample and how these alleles are arranged across chr19.

 **Attention: the phased VCF uses dummy/fake positions, keeping the expected order of each gene and SNP.
 Do not use this VCF or consider these positions.**

-<br/><br/>
 This is an example of the files produced by the `haplotype` function.
 They will be placed at the output folder inside /haplotype, /haplotype_centromeric, or /haplotype_telomeric.